3 Reasons Twitter Has Dethroned LinkedIn

 It’s no surprise that leading sales and marketing professionals saw this as an opportunity to connect with potential buyers through engaging conversations earlier on in the sales process.

 Are you really that surprised?
-Here’s 3 reasons Twitter has dethroned LinkedIn by making it easier to grow better business relationships with the people who matter most.
+Here are 3 reasons Twitter has dethroned LinkedIn by making it easier to grow better business relationships with the people who matter most.

 We Are Dynamic Personalities, Not Static Profiles